ucLh/Yet-Another-EfficientDet-Pytorch/readme.md

     I've also added batch accumulation in the `train.py` and script to convert original csv annotations to coco format that is required by this repository.

+### 4. Training

+#### 0. Obtain coco-style annotations

+    python create_coco_annotations.py --image_dir datasets/detection_dataset/train \
+    --csv_annotations datasets/detection_dataset/train_bbox.csv \
+    --output_file datasets/detection_dataset/annotations/instances_train.json

+#### 1. Prepare your dataset

+    # your dataset structure should be like this
+    datasets/
+        -your_project_name/
+            -train_set_name/
+                -*.jpg
+            -val_set_name/
+                -*.jpg
+            -annotations
+                -instances_{train_set_name}.json
+                -instances_{val_set_name}.json

+    # for example, coco2017
+    datasets/
+        -coco2017/
+            -train2017/
+                -000000000001.jpg
+                -000000000002.jpg
+                -000000000003.jpg
+            -val2017/
+                -000000000004.jpg
+                -000000000005.jpg
+                -000000000006.jpg
+            -annotations
+                -instances_train2017.json
+                -instances_val2017.json

+#### 2. Manual set project's specific parameters

+Note that there is a ready [parameters file](projects/detection_dataset.yml) used for the task

+    # create a yml file {your_project_name}.yml under 'projects'folder
+    # modify it following 'coco.yml'

+    # for example
+    project_name: coco
+    train_set: train2017
+    val_set: val2017
+    num_gpus: 4  # 0 means using cpu, 1-N means using gpus

+    # mean and std in RGB order, actually this part should remain unchanged as long as your dataset is similar to coco.
+    mean: [0.485, 0.456, 0.406]
+    std: [0.229, 0.224, 0.225]

+    # this is coco anchors, change it if necessary
+    anchors_scales: '[2 ** 0, 2 ** (1.0 / 3.0), 2 ** (2.0 / 3.0)]'
+    anchors_ratios: '[(1.0, 1.0), (1.4, 0.7), (0.7, 1.4)]'

+    # objects from all labels from your dataset with the order from your annotations.
+    # its index must match your dataset's category_id.
+    # category_id is one_indexed,
+    # for example, index of 'car' here is 2, while category_id of is 3
+    # Don't change the category_id of car.
+Json annotations from step 0 depend on it
+    obj_list: ['', '', 'car']
+    # Object list for coco dataset
+    obj_list_coco: ['person', 'bicycle', 'car', ...]

+#### 3. Actually train

+    # train efficientdet-d0 on a custom dataset from scratch
+    # with batchsize 8 and learning rate 1e-3 for 10 epoches
+    python train.py -c 0 -p detection_dataset --batch_size 8 --lr 1e-3 --num_epochs 10

+    # from pretrained weights from original repo (you can get one via link from perfomance table)
+    python train.py -c 2 -p detection_dataset --batch_size 8 --lr 1e-3 --num_epochs 10 \
+     --load_weights /path/to/your/weights/efficientdet-d2.pth --use_coco_classes

+#### 4. Early stopping a training session

+    # while training, press Ctrl+c, the program will catch KeyboardInterrupt
+    # and stop training, save current checkpoint.

+#### 5. Resume training

+    # let say you started a training session like this.

+    python train.py -c 2 -p your_project_name --batch_size 8 --lr 1e-3 \
+     --load_weights /path/to/your/weights/efficientdet-d2.pth

+    # then you stopped it with a Ctrl+c, it exited with a checkpoint

+    # now you want to resume training from the last checkpoint
+    # simply set load_weights to 'last'
+    # Don't forget '--use_coco_classes' flag if you've started training from pretrained weights

+    python train.py -c 2 -p your_project_name --batch_size 8 --lr 1e-3 \
+     --load_weights last

 ## Performance